-MAKING A STRONG POINT IN YOUR COMPANY’S BRAND POSITIONING IS KEY FOR ITS UNDENIABLE APPEAL WITH POTENTIAL CUSTOMERS.
+MAKE A STRONG POINT IN YOUR COMPANY’S BRAND POSITIONING STATEMENT FOR UNDENIABLE APPEAL WITH POTENTIAL CUSTOMERS.

 Positioning in brand marketing was recognized by Ries and Trout’s book, which was filling an open position in the minds of customers.
 This open position is how you define and distinguish your company’s brand business in the marketplace to compete.
 The key is making your brand positioning count in the minds of potential customers.

 So how does brand positioning work?
 Positioning is determining the essence and benefits of what your brand’s quality and experience represents to customers.
 This is an important criterion because this is essentially why they are inspired to “buy you” and believe in that decision.
 It is at that decisive point of the sale you have convinced them that you have the goods over others.

 Make an undeniable statement

 How do you position your brand?
 You distill in a statement what your brand offering’s position is for customers that they cannot deny as an option over others.
 You stand behind it in everything you do for the brand.
 This establishes who you are to customers and how they “get it” when they think rationally or emotionally about buying your brand.
 It has a message that connects with and reinforces a need that matters in their life.

 The following are some steps to be taken in developing your company’s brand positioning:

 Find out what are the key things that make your brand’s product or service unique, different and why someone should buy it.
 This should include the following:

 – What your unique value proposition is

 – Who your competitors are and why you are better